useblocks/sphinx-needs/docs/directives/need.rst

    This is my **specification** content.

-A list of available need-value names can be found in the documentation of :ref:`filter_string` or by using the ``debug`` :ref:`layout <layouts>`.
+You can find a list of need-value names in the documentation for :ref:`filter_string` or by using the ``debug`` :ref:`layout <layouts>`.

 You can automatically assign templates to specific needs by using :ref:`needs_global_options`.